rvnztolentino/NitroClicker/README.md

 # NitroClicker
-A lightweight console tool that enhances clicking efficiency with customizable clicks per second (CPS).
+NitroClicker is a lightweight console tool that enhances clicking efficiency with customizable clicks per second (CPS).
 Perfect for Minecraft PvP and various applications, it requires you to hold a key for continuous clicking.